BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/dec-2022-devices/dec-2022-devices.md

 **Status: In Use**

 We decided to keep this sensor over the Sensirion SGP30, as it uses UART communication, which is already present in the codebase.

+CO2 measurement range: 0 - 40,000PPM
+> **_NOTE:_** We have been using the 3.3V supply from the Arduino.
+We are unsure if using differing voltages may affect value readings.
+DC Supply Voltage: 3.3V (minimum) - 5.5V (maximum)
+Communication: I2C, UART

+Connecting this sensor to the Arduino is relatively straightforward:
+- Connect VDD and SEL to 3.3V
+- Connect GND to GND
+- Connect TX/SCL to SCL
+- Connect RX/SDA to SDA

 [Datasheet](https://sensirion.com/media/documents/4EAF6AF8/61652C3C/Sensirion_CO2_Sensors_SCD30_Datasheet.pdf)